IuliiaKonovalova/animal_shelter/README.md

 In order to confirm the correct functionality, responsiveness, and appearance:

-+ The website was tasted on the following browsers: Chrome, Firefox, Brave.
++ The website was tested on the following browsers: Chrome, Firefox, Brave.
 + The website was checked by devtools implemented in Firefox and Chrome browsers.
 + The website was checked with [Responsive Website Design Tester](https://responsivedesignchecker.com/).
 + The functionality of the links in the website was checked as well by different users.